pblmrlldvl/bizaway-test/README.md

 # Bizaway Test

-`bizaway-test` is a Node.js application created as a test solution for the selection process of Pablo Muyrillo Dávila at Bizaway.
+`bizaway-test` is a Node.js application created as a test solution for the selection process of Pablo Murillo Dávila at Bizaway.
 This application can be run either using Docker Compose or directly on your local machine with Node.js and MongoDB provided by the user.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)